Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 - Gordon has taken 11.2 shots per game this season and made 6.3 per game, which account for 10.7% and 12.0%, respectively, of his team's total.

-- He's taken 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- He's knocked down 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per contest.
+- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.

-- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.
+- The Heat concede 41.9 rebounds per game, ranking sixth in the NBA.

 Aaron Gordon vs. the Heat